sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 #### DoNotCleanupNonPresentDevices

-The **DoNotCleanUpNonPresentDevices** setting specifies whether plug and play information for devices that are not detected on the destination computer during the next specialize should remain on the computer.
+The **DoNotCleanUpNonPresentDevices** setting specifies whether plug-and-play information for devices that are not detected on the destination computer during the next specialize should remain on the computer.

 However, when both **PersistAllDeviceInstalls** and **DoNotCleanUpNonPresentDevices** are set to **true**, the device information remains on the computer.
 For more information, see [DoNotCleanUpNonPresentDevices](https://msdn.microsoft.com/library/windows/hardware/dn915711.aspx).

-The following diagram describes the process Windows Setup uses to determine whether plug and play information remains on the computer, or is removed, or is removed and then re-initialized.
+The following diagram describes the process Windows Setup uses to determine whether plug-and-play information remains on the computer, or is removed, or is removed and then re-initialized.

 ![DoNotCleanupNonPresentDevices](images\do-not-cleanup-nonpresent-devices.png)

 The following XML output specifies that device drivers will not be uninstalled during the generalize pass.

-***x64/x86 Distinction***

-OEMs using x64 Windows 10 image, add the following setting to **USB-B**\AnswerFiles\OA3.0\UnattendSysprep.xml:
+OEMs using **x64** Windows 10 image, add the following setting to **USB-B**\AnswerFiles\OA3.0\UnattendSysprep.xml:

     <settings pass="generalize">
         <component name="Microsoft-Windows-PnpSysprep" processorArchitecture="amd64"